stowersinstitute/LIBPB-1390-Image3C/Readme.md

      * FDL_coords.csv
      * FDL.graphml

+**Reference videos for Vortex clustering process and link**

 ## Analysis of Clustering results in R

 1. Create an R studio project in the folder with the tabular data above.
-Again, can run from R Studio on maple or hickory servers at SIMR.
 2. Open the script called "processClusteringResults.R".
-3. Line ~261 must specify number of conditions.
+3. Line 261 must specify number of conditions.
-4. Section under GLM method ~line 278 must be customized for your variables.
+4. Section under GLM method line 278 must be customized for your variables.
 Purpose is to perform negative binomial modeling on cell counts per cluster between conditions of interest to find clusters that are present in different amounts between groups or variables.
 5. Save any resulting and desired plots manually in R studio (Force directed layout FDL plots per condition are saved automatically though).
 6. Make note of any statistically significant clusters between groups or variables.
 These can be displayed in FCS Express in the next steps.
 7. Copy the new csv files generated (one per sample) into a new folder to be used in the next section.
 These csv files contain feature values per sample, and also cluster ID, FDL plot coordinates and spanning tree plot coordinates per cell.
 This data can be merged into daf files in FCS Express using the "R add parameters" transformation option.